 I am concerned about genital warts.
 Although I have no visible symptoms, I would like to get checked out.
 Who should I go to and what tests should be performed?
 Also, I've heard that it is possible to carry the virus and not have any symptoms.
 How likely is it that this will be found, and does a negative test guarantee I don't have them?
 Finally, how likely is it that the virus will be transmitted if you have unprotected sex with someone with the warts?

 — Wanting to be a Prince

 Dear Wanting to be a Prince,

 If you're asymptomatic but still have questions or concerns about genital warts, you may want to talk with your health care provider.
-Columbia students can contact Medical Services (Morningside) or Student Health Service (CUMC) to schedule an appointment.
+Furthermore, you can also check out the Centers for Disease Control and Prevention (CDC) HPV Information page.
 While HPV is extremely common, it's good to know there are precautions you can take to protect yourself from becoming infected.